jiaohehu/NPreview/DOC-diagram.md

                       Default is empty, that a solid line is to be drawn.

 * linecolor           Set the color used when drawing lines, such as "red".
-                      It is used by the drawline instruction.
+                      It is used by the draw instruction.

 * linesize            Set the thickness of the line when drawing lines,
                       such as "4pt".